Lac-Notre-Dame-Usher-Lake-Association/lacnotredame.github.io/about/2019BoardReport.md

 ---
+layout: default-en
 title: 2019 Annual General Meeting of the Lac Notre Dame and Usher Lake Association
 description: AGM Lac Notre-Dame and Usher Lake Association
 date: 2019-08-13T13:10:52-05:00
 ---

-# 2019 Annual General Meeting minutes
+## 2019 Annual General Meeting minutes

-## Agenda
+### Agenda

 Annual General Meeting - Rupert Community Hall, August 24, 2019, 10:00 am

 Mandate of the association:
 "to promote, protect and preserve the quality of Lac Notre Dame and Usher Lake and the watershed environment of the Lakes to ensure their continued use and enjoyment by all".

-## Constitution of the meeting - quorum based on registered members
+### Constitution of the meeting - quorum based on registered members

 Lisa Fast, president, opened the meeting.
 Quorum requires at least 25% of members be present - there were 18 members present at the meeting - quorum was reached.
 All members present paid the $10 per family membership fee - another 4 members paid prior to the meeting but were not able to attend.